Alsaheem/Autopilot-Test-Interview/README.md

-Blog made with django rest framework and react
+Blog made with django rest framework and react and redux

+Autopilot-Test-Interview